Evernote/evernote-sdk-ios/README.md

     [[EvernoteSession sharedSession] isEvernoteInstalled]

-If you need to prompt the user to use the Evernote for iOS app, you can use the following :
+If you need to prompt the user to install the Evernote for iOS app, you can use the following :

     [[EvernoteSession sharedSession] installEvernoteAppUsingViewController:self]

 The preferred way for using any of the Evernote for iOS related functions is :

     if([[EvernoteSession sharedSession] isEvernoteInstalled]) {
     // Invoke Evernote for iOS related function
     }
     else {